Amsterdam Crusaders

-The Amsterdam Crusaders are an American Football club from Amsterdam, Netherlands.
-Together with the Rotterdam Trojans and Alphen Eagles, the Amsterdam Crusaders are the oldest surviving Dutch American Football club.
+The Amsterdam Crusaders is an American football club from Amsterdam, Netherlands founded in 1984.
+Together with the Rotterdam Trojans and Alphen Eagles, the Amsterdam Crusaders is the oldest surviving Dutch American Football club.

 Beginnings

 The Crusaders started as a spin-off of the former Amsterdam Rams in the spring of 1984.
 Several former players decided it was time to have another team in Amsterdam.
 This initiative became official on 6 September 1984.
 At the office of the Amsterdam Notary Loeff & van der Ploeg the three legal founders (Winston Ronde], Marc van Velzen and Anthony da Costa Gomes) signed the documents to become an official team (Vereniging).
 In the years that followed they grew into a team capable of playing at both national and international levels.

 The 1980s saw frequent Dutch League American Football Bond Nederland battles with fierce rivals Amsterdam Rams, The Hague Raiders and Utrecht Vikings for places in the Tulip Bowl and European Football League playoffs.